 - Code file(s) worked on.
 This field links to the Code files table, identifying the specific code the team members has worked on or edited in attempts to address issues.

 - All team members.
-Displays all team members associated with the app.
+Displays all team members associated with the app sorted in alphabetical order.

 - Developers.
-Displays all team members with a developer role.
+Displays all team members with a developer role sorted in alphabetical order.

 This table includes the different features the codes and issues pertain to.
 This helps provide a better overall view for how the issues and the codes impact the intended feature.